go-gorm/gorm/gitbook/docs/languages.md

 When a language book (ex: `en`) has a `book.json`, its configuration will extend the main configuration.

-The only exception is plugins, plugins are specify globally relative to the book, and language specific plugins can not be specified.
+The only exception is plugins, plugins are specified globally, and language specific plugins cannot be specified.